 We need to look at a few things surrounding this.

-Bias: Equally likely outcomes is built around the fact that events have an equal chance of happening, we call this fair (A fair coin, a fair dice).
+Bias: The idea of equally likely outcomes is built around the fact that events have an equal chance of happening - we call this fair (a fair coin, a fair dice etc).